The Cheeky Monkey Media Blog

 20 Years of Agile: History’s No Mystery Why It’s BestMay 14, 2021 / Treena Bjarnason

 When it comes to your business website, adopting a smart, shall we say “savvy” mindset is critical to make it work well for you?
 Especially in our strange world where the new normal is living behind a screen instead interacting with a real human.

 It’s never been more essential and more competitive for businesses to be online.
 But simply having a website was never just enough before, and it certainly isn’t enough now.

 How does a business stay relevant and successful, while protecting the lifespan and ROI of its website?
 By being Agile, of course.

 What is Agile Methodology?

 If you’re in business and have somehow not heard of it, here’s the back story.
-Agile was formally launched in 2001, but to our surprise it didn’t immediately take over the world.
-This being because the traditional structure of the Waterfall methodology of project management was, and in a lot of ways still is, entrenched in the tech industry for large projects and/or rebuilds.
+Agile was formally launched in 2001, but to our surprise, it didn’t immediately take over the world.
+This is because the traditional structure of the Waterfall methodology of project management was, and in a lot of ways still is, entrenched in the tech industry for large projects and/or rebuilds.
 While old school is certainly cool in many instances, I wouldn’t say that is the case here.